Self-assessment and application scoring

 We have attempted to record the most commonly-received queries on the application FAQs page of this website, therefore please review this area first to see if this is of assistance.

-If after reading the guidance you are still unsure you can get in contact but please be aware (in most cases) we cannot tell you what option to choose.
+If after reading the guidance you are still unsure you can contact us but please be aware (in most cases) we cannot tell you what option to choose.

 Postgraduate degrees and qualifications